-- Special Tools: Glass Mixing Bowls, Box Grater, Pastry Cutter, Baking Sheet, Silpat Baking Mat, Pastry Brush, Fine Mesh Sieve
+- Special Tools (affiliate links): Glass Mixing Bowls, Box Grater, Pastry Cutter, Baking Sheet, Silpat Baking Mat, Pastry Brush, Fine Mesh Sieve

 - Freeze Before Baking: Freeze scone dough wedges on a plate or baking sheet for 1 hour.
 Once relatively frozen, you can layer them in a freezer-friendly bag or container.
 Bake from frozen, adding a few minutes to the bake time.
 Or thaw overnight, then bake as directed.

 - Freeze After Baking: Freeze the baked and cooled scones before topping with icing.
 I usually freeze in a freezer-friendly bag or container.
 To thaw, leave out on the counter for a few hours or overnight in the refrigerator.
 Warm in the microwave for 30 seconds or on a baking sheet in a 300°F (149°C) oven for 10 minutes.
 When ready to serve, top with icing.

 - Overnight Instructions: Prepare scones through step 4.
 Cover and refrigerate overnight.
 Continue with the recipe the following day.

 - Over-spreading: Start with very cold scone dough.
 Expect some spread, but if the scones are over-spreading as they bake, remove from the oven and press back into its triangle shape (or whatever shape) using a rubber spatula.

 - Raspberries: It can be difficult to avoid smashing the raspberries as you work with the dough.
 That’s OK!
 Handle the dough with care and always use floured hands and a floured work surface.